-Parameter Option Description Print mode Note: Separations, Progressive and Custom printing are available with the Professional Power Kit.
+Parameter Option Description Print mode Note: Separations, Progressive and Custom printing are available only with the Professional Power Kit.
 Provides the following options: Composite-(default setting) Prints the job without separations.
 Each page of the job is printed once.
 Separations-Prints the job with color or grayscale separations.
 If you select color separations, each page in the job is printed in four colors: cyan, magenta, yellow, and black.
 If you select grayscale, each page in the job is printed separately four times in difference shades of gray (K).
 Progressive-Prints each page of the job four times in progressive color separations.
 Custom-Enables you to select the separations that you want to print for each page of the job.
 Paper stock Provides the following options: Paper Stock-The available paper stocks listed in the Paper stock library.
 To view or select a paper stock from the paper stock library click () to open the Paper Stock window.
 In this window you can select your favorite paper stocks to list in the job parameters window and also view the paper stocks that are loaded in the printer.
 Paper size-The available paper sizes.
 For custom paper sizes, you need to specify the required width and height.
-Note: The units of measurement (mm or inches) are selected in the Localization tab in the Preferences window.
-Mixed paper size-Select this check box if the job contains different paper sizes.
-Note: This option enables you to print jobs that contain different paper sizes and orientation.
-Media type-The media type that you want to use.
-The first drop-down list indicates the media group, for example, Plain (64-105gsm).
-The second drop-down list shows the media types that belong to the media group, for example, PlainA(64-80gsm), PlainB(81-90gsm) and PlainC(91-105gsm).
-When the default setting, Use Printer Settings is selected, your job is printed on the media type that is defined on the printer.
-Note: If the selected media type is unavailable, the current job is held until the appropriate set is available (the job receives an on hold status indicator, and a message appears in the Message Viewer window).
+Note: The units of measurement (mm or inches) are selected in the Localization tab in the Preferences Media type-The media type that you want to use.
+When the default setting, Use Printer settings is selected, your job is printed on the media type that is defined on the printer.
+Note: If the selected media type is unavailable, the current job is held until the appropriate set is available (the job receives an on hold status indicator, and a message appears in the message Viewer window).
 Other jobs can print while jobs are held.
+Media weight-The media weight that you want to use.
+When the default setting, Use Printer Settings is selected, your job is printed on the paper weight that is defined on the printer.
+Mixed page size document-Enables you to print jobs that contain different paper sizes and orientation.

-Parameter Option Description Interleave Interleave -Adds an interleave between pages for film or transparencies.
+Parameter Option Description Interleave Interleave-Adds an interleave between pages for film or transparencies.
 You can use the same paper stock that is used in the job, or select a different paper stock.
 Tray The specific paper stock that you want to use is loaded in this tray.
-Note: If you want to print from tray 5 this must be specified here.
 Gallop Enables you to start printing a long job, usually VDP, while the job is still processing.
 Layout Page orientation The CX print server automatically recognizes the page orientation set in the original file.
 If your job is printed with the wrong orientation, then select Portrait or Landscape .
-Scaling The following options are available: Manual-Increases or decreases the image size according to the percentage that you enter.
-Note: Prints the original image size when 100% (default).
-Do not affect imposition marks-Scales the page without changing the location of the imposition marks • Fit to output sheet size-Fits the image to the selected paper size.
-Note: You can also use the Fit to output sheet size option to scale the layout for imposed jobs.
-Rotate 180° Rotation of your job by 180° Color Set Provides the following options: Photos of people-Recommended for jobs such as family photo albums.
-Outdoor photos-Recommended for jobs that include mainly photos of landscapes. • Corporate documents -Recommended for jobs that are mostly office documents, such as presentation files, web pages, and files with charts and logos. • Commercial materials -Recommended for jobs that include both graphics and photos, such as advertising.
+Scaling Rotate 180° Rotation of your job by 180° Color Set Provides the following options: Photos of people-Recommended for jobs such as family photo albums.
+Outdoor photos-Recommended for jobs that include mainly photos of landscapes.
+Corporate documents-Recommended for jobs that are mostly office documents, such as presentation files, web pages, and files with charts and logos.
+Commercial materials-Recommended for jobs that include both graphics and photos, such as advertising.